-Net cash provided by financing activities totaled approximately \$1,280,000 in fiscal 2013 and consisted primarily of proceeds from borrowings under a revolving credit facility of approximately \$1,755,000, more fully described in Note 2 of notes to consolidated financial statements.
-The Company also purchased approximately \$143,000 of Common Stock and made principal payments of approximately, \$333,000 to Mr. Sheerr under the Note and Security agreement, more fully described in Note 2 of notes to consolidated financial statements.
+Net cash provided by financing activities totaled approximately \$988,000 for the fiscal year ended April 30, 2014 and consisted of net borrowings of \$227,000 made under revolving credit facilities.
+The Company also received net proceeds from the sale of common shares and warrants in the amount of \$1,561,000.
+The Company also made principal payments of \$800,000 to Mr. Sheerr under the Note and Security agreement.

 On July 27, 2010, the Company entered into an agreement with a financial institution for formula-based secured debt financing of up to \$5,000,000.
-Borrowings are secured by substantially all assets.
-On March 2, 2012, the agreement was amended to reduce the amount available under the credit facility to \$3,500,000 which, according to the Company's projections, will be sufficient to allow for maximum borrowing under the formulas provided for in the agreement.
+Borrowings were secured by substantially all assets.
+On March 2, 2012, the agreement was amended to reduce the amount available under the credit facility to \$3,500,000.
 On May 17, 2012, the agreement was amended and restated.
 The amended and restated documents reduced the interest rate to prime plus 6%, subject to a minimum of 9.25% and also not less than \$8,000 per month.
 The loan facility allows borrowing of 90% of eligible domestic receivables.
-In addition, the loan facility allows borrowing of 90% of eligible foreign receivables to a maximum of \$500,000 and 25% of eligible inventory to a maximum of 20% of the amount available on receivables.
-The total credit line remains at \$3,500,000 and the Tangible Net Worth covenant is \$2,000,000, measured quarterly.
-The Company agreed to pay an exit fee if it terminates the agreement more than 30 days prior to the one year anniversary of the amended and restated agreement.
-The amount of financing available to the Company under the agreement varies with the Company's eligible accounts receivable and inventory.
-On December 18, 2012, the agreement was amended in exchange for a fee of \$7,500 to reduce the Tangible Net Worth covenant to \$1,300,000.
-However, if the Tangible Net Worth falls below \$2,000,000, the amount available to borrow on inventory will be capped at \$250,000 reduced from \$500,000.
-At April 30, 2013, Tangible Net Worth was approximately \$1,637,000, and the amount available for borrowing on inventory was reduced to \$250,000.
-Management believes that the aggregate \$3,500,000 available under this facility combined with current projected losses will not be sufficient to meet its current obligations and the Company will need to raise capital through borrowings or sales of equity securities.
-There can be no assurance that the Company will be able to obtain additional borrowings or complete a sale of equity securities.
+In addition, the loan facility allowed borrowing of 90% of eligible foreign receivables to a maximum of \$500,000 and 25% of eligible inventory to a maximum of 20% of the amount available on receivables.
+On December 18, 2012, the agreement was amended in exchange for a fee of \$7,500 to reduce the minimum Tangible Net Worth covenant to \$1,300,000.
+As further discussed below, on November 6, 2013, the Company entered into a new financing agreement (the "Financing Agreement") with Rosenthal & Rosenthal, Inc., and simultaneously terminated the loan agreement with the financial institution and paid in full the outstanding balance and accrued interest with proceeds received from the financing agreement.